-Chapter 1 focuses on ULSU's mission, strategy and governance structures.
+Chapter 1 focuses on the ULPSU's mission, strategy and governance structures.
 Issues/topics to address include:

-- Brief introductory overview of ULSU and its mission - Mission implementation strategies (i.e. strategic planning) and key implementation success indicators - How the mission and strategic plan complement the UL mission and strategic plan - Progress with implementation and any barriers to date - How the mission is periodically reviewed - Governance (including financial governance) and reporting structures: description, effectiveness and appropriateness.
-Evaluation of the extent to which ULSU has clear leadership and direction and how ULSU's statutory obligations are met. - Clear identification of ULSU's 'customers' (those to whom it provides services/supports) and stakeholders - Overall evaluation of ULSU's fitness for purpose and impact on customers and the university and how it ensures sustainability - How ULSU complies with existing and new legislation/codes of practice to ensure statutory and regulatory compliance - How ULSU supports implementation of relevant elements of the European Standards and Guidelines - Indication of key areas on which the unit would find reviewer input to be especially useful
+- Brief introductory overview of the ULPSU and its mission - Mission implementation strategies (i.e. strategic planning) and key implementation success indicators - How the mission is periodically reviewed - Governance (including financial governance) and reporting structures: description, effectiveness and appropriateness.
+Evaluation of the extent to which the ULPSU has clear leadership and direction and how the ULPSU's statutory obligations are met. - Clear identification of the ULPSU's 'customers' (those to whom it provides services/supports) and stakeholders - Overall evaluation of the ULPSU's fitness for purpose and impact on customers and the university and how it ensures sustainability - Indication of key areas on which the ULPSU would find reviewer input to be especially useful